 These accidents include trenching cave-ins, as well as being pulled into or caught in machinery and equipment, or getting compressed or crushed between objects such as a semi-trailer and dock wall.
 Site supervisors should make sure trenches are properly sloped, shored or benched and that forklifts and other equipment and machinery have effective machine guarding and adequate, working warning alarms.

 Before breaking ground on a construction project, site managers should locate and identify existing power utilities both overhead and underground and ensure operations are kept at a safe distance.
 Workers should be provided with grounded or double insulated tools, with ground-fault circuit interrupters installed at appropriate locations.
 Workers should be trained to look for hazards on ladders, scaffolds, and platforms, and to employ lockout/tagout procedures as required by OSHA safety standards.

 Shiver Hamilton Campbell represents workers injured in all manner of Atlanta construction accidents, including:

 - Ladder Falls

 - Trenching and Excavation Accidents

-Help Is Available After an Atlanta Construction Accident
+Help Is Available From an Atlanta Construction Accident Lawyer

 If you have been injured in a metro Atlanta construction accident, or if you have lost a beloved family member in a fatal construction accident, call Shiver Hamilton Campbell at 404-593-0020 for a free consultation and immediate assistance with your claims.
 We take on cases involving the most serious catastrophic injuries or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.